Australian Kelpie: Working Kelpie

+Working Kelpies vary in size, ranging from about 19–25 in and 28–60 lb.

 A Working Kelpie can be a cheap and efficient worker that can save farmers and graziers the cost of several hands when mustering livestock.
-The good working Kelpies are herding dogs that will prevent stock from moving away from the stockman.
+The good Working Kelpies are herding dogs that will prevent stock from moving away from the stockman.
 This natural instinct is crucial when mustering stock in isolated gorge country, where a good dog will silently move ahead of the stockman and block up the stock (usually cattle) until the rider appears.
-The preferred dogs for cattle work are Kelpies, often of a special line, or a Kelpie cross.
-They will drive a mob of livestock long distances in extremes of climates and conditions.
 Kelpies have natural instincts for managing livestock.
 They will work sheep, cattle, goats, pigs, poultry, and other domestic livestock.
 The Kelpie's signature move is to jump on the backs of sheep and walk across the tops of the sheep to reach the other side and break up the jam.
-A good working Kelpie is a versatile dog – they can work all day on the farm, ranch, or station, and trial on the weekends.
 Kelpies compete and are exhibited in livestock working trials, ranging from yards or arenas to large open fields working sheep, goats, cattle, or ducks.

 Show Kelpie

-Kelpies that are bred under the ANKC registrations are registered for show (Main Register) only in the following colours: Black, Chocolate, Red, Smoky Blue, Fawn, Black and Tan and Red and Tan.
+Kelpies that are bred under the ANKC registrations are registered for show (Main Register) only in the following colours: Black, Chocolate, Red, Smoky Blue, Fawn, Black and Tan, and Red and Tan.
 They have a double coat and pricked ears.
 The other colours can be registered as pets and sporting dogs (Limited Register): Blue and Tan, Fawn and Tan and Yellow/Cream.
-It was during the early 20th century that Kelpies were first exhibited, at the Sydney Royal Easter Show.
-Different kennel clubs' Show Kelpies are generally a little heavier in build and not as tall as Working Kelpies.
+Kelpies were first exhibited in the early 20th century, at the Sydney Royal Easter Show.
 ANKC "Show" Kelpies are now becoming very popular both nationally and internationally as family pets, companion dogs, running mates and sport dogs due to their trainability, good nature and low maintenance of care and can be found all over the world.

 Temperament

 Show Kelpies generally excel in agility trials and may be shown in conformation in Australia.

 Kelpies are intelligent and easy to train dogs making them good-tempered and good pets, especially with children.
-However they require a lot of physical exercise and mental stimulation, otherwise, they can become bored and hence be disruptive by constantly barking or digging, or by chewing on objects.
-Taking them on medium to long walks or playing fetch are good ways to keep them stimulated.
+However they require a lot of physical exercise and mental stimulation, otherwise they can become bored and hence be disruptive by constantly barking or digging, or by chewing on objects.
+Working Kelpies are often described as "workaholics", with a strong drive to herd.